Six Tips for Lenders Foreclosing a Shopping Center

 If you wait until after the foreclosure is complete and you are the owner of the property, these issues may be more costly to address.
 You may end up carrying the property for longer, or taking a large price reduction when you resell it.

-5. Status of title — In addition to performing the routine title search needed to foreclose junior liens and encumbrances, determine whether the center relies on any privately owned off-site improvements to provide access, drainage, parking or utilities to the mortgaged property.
+In addition to performing the routine title search needed to foreclose junior liens and encumbrances, determine whether the center relies on any privately owned off-site improvements to provide access, drainage, parking or utilities to the mortgaged property.
 There should be appurtenant easements recorded for these purposes that benefit the center, hopefully insured as part of the lender’s title insurance policy.

 Review any restrictive covenants, development agreements and similar documents affecting the title to the property to determine if there are any violations or other issues presented that can be cured.
 You can bet that a prospective purchaser will be doing so after the foreclosure.